IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 The United Nations *Human Rights Committee* is responsible for receiving State reports on the ICCPR and issuing recommendations.
 The Committee has made thirty-seven General Comments on the interpretation of the ICCPR.
 General Comment 18 details State obligations of non-discrimination under Article 2  and General Comment 28[^2] details State obligations to ensure equal rights between men and women (Article 3).

+> Article 3 implies that all human beings should enjoy the rights provided for in the Covenant, on an equal basis and in their totality.
+The full effect of this provision is impaired whenever any person is denied the full and equal enjoyment of any right.
+Consequently, States should ensure to men and women equally the enjoyment of all rights provided for in the Covenant.[^20]

-Although Article 3 of the ICCPR requires equal enjoyment of rights for both women and men, there is no official guidance with regards to men's rights.
-General Comment 28 focuses entirely on women.
-Paragraph 1 states:
+Although Article 3 of the ICCPR requires equal enjoyment of rights for both women and men, General Comment 28 focuses entirely on women; there is no official guidance from the *Human Rights Committee* regarding to men's rights.

 > The Committee has decided to update its general comment on article 3 of the Covenant and to replace general comment No. 4 (thirteenth session, 1981), in the light of the experience it has gathered in its activities over the last 20 years. **The present revision seeks to take account of the important impact of this article on the enjoyment by women of the human rights protected under the Covenant.**